 EL PIANISTA TRAIL

-El Pianista Trail fast became my favorite jungle adventure in Boquete and favorite things to do in Chiriqui.
-The trail is just 4km out of Boquete town and is a 3-4 hour out and back trail with more than 2000 feet of elevation.
+El Pianista Trail fast became my favorite jungle adventure in Boquete and my favorite things to do in Chiriqui.
+The trail is just 4km out of Boquete town and is a 3-4 hour out-and-back trail with more than 2000 feet of elevation.
 The trail leads you deep into the cloud forest, which means at least half of the trail is inside the clouds.
 This turns the scenery into a dripping wonderland.
-Life is buzzing, water droplets are falling to the floor from every leaf and wildflowers and birds are plentiful.
+Life is buzzing, water droplets are falling to the floor from every leaf, and wildflowers and birds are plentiful.
 The El Pianista Trail was one of my favorite things to do in Chiriqui.

 View the full blog post: EL PIANISTA TRAIL